Botcoins/v2-docs/README.md

-# How do I add Botcoins to my Discord Server/Guild?
-[Click on this link](https://discordapp.com/oauth2/authorize?scope=bot&client_id=345450194613043201&permissions=67387456)

 # About Botcoins
 Botcoins is a discord chat bot designed to feed you with crypto information.
-The bot sources data from various places such as CoinMarketCap, Coinbase and Bitpay (and more in the future.)
+The bot sources data from various places such as CoinMarketCap, Coinbase, Bitpay, Bitfinex and Bittrex (and more in the future.)
 We support most currencies that are listed on CoinMarketCap.

+# How do I add Botcoins to my Discord Server/Guild?
+[Click on this link](https://discordapp.com/oauth2/authorize?scope=bot&client_id=345450194613043201&permissions=67387456)

 ## Helpful information
 * [This page](https://botcoins.github.io/v2-docs)